alexwhit/fast-frontend-assignment/README.md

 How could the application be improved?<br />

 - There are some accessibility improvements to make, like providing instructions on how to navigate the search results when something is typed into the search bar and the autosuggest options appear.
 Similarly, more labels and aria-labels would help describe the app better when using a screen reader.
-- Redux would have been useful for keeping track of the selected movies, but it felt like overkill for a small application like this, so I kept track of the selected movies by using `useState` at the App.tsx level and passing the results into the two page components.
+- Redux would have been useful for keeping track of the selected movies, but it felt like overkill for a small application like this, so I kept track of the selected movies by using `useState` at the `App.tsx` level and passing the results into the two page components.
 - The application could look a little better and more intuitive on desktop - it currently looks like a mobile site that was expanded to also work on larger screens.
 It's functional, but not the prettiest.
 For example, I probably wouldn't rely on a sticker footer on larger screens.
 - When a user unselects a movie on the checkout page, the movie could still show up there instead of disappearing.
 Then the user wouldn't have to go back to the search page to search for it and select it again.
+- A lot of the copy could be improved to be clearer.